getify/You-Dont-Know-JS/async & performance/ch3.md

 This pattern is classically called a "latch," but in Promises it's called a "race."

-**Note:** While the metaphor of "only the first across the finish line wins" fits the behavior well, unfortunately "race" is kind of a loaded term, because "race conditions" are generally taken as bugs in programs (see Chapter 1).
+**Warning:** While the metaphor of "only the first across the finish line wins" fits the behavior well, unfortunately "race" is kind of a loaded term, because "race conditions" are generally taken as bugs in programs (see Chapter 1).
 Don't confuse `Promise.race([..])` with "race condition."

 `Promise.race([ .. ])` also expects a single `array` argument, containing one or more Promises, thenables, or immediate values.
 It doesn't make much practical sense to have a race with immediate values, because the first one listed will obviously win -- like a foot race where one runner starts at the finish line!

 Similar to `Promise.all([ .. ])`, `Promise.race([ .. ])` will fulfill if and when any Promise resolution is a fulfillment, and it will reject if and when any Promise resolution is a rejection.

-**Note:** A "race" requires at least one "runner," so if you pass an empty `array`, instead of immediately resolving, the main `race([..])` Promise will never resolve.
+**Warning:** A "race" requires at least one "runner," so if you pass an empty `array`, instead of immediately resolving, the main `race([..])` Promise will never resolve.
 This is a footgun!
 ES6 should have specified that it either fulfills, rejects, or just throws some sort of synchronous error.
 Unfortunately, because of precedence in Promise libraries predating ES6 `Promise`, they had to leave this gotcha in there, so be careful never to send in an empty `array`.

 Let's revisit our previous concurrent Ajax example, but in the context of a race between `p1` and `p2`: